Kenya and Bitcoin: A Match Made in Heaven

 Then we have gambling.
 Since gambling is completely legal in Kenya and we all know how Kenyans love to gamble, it doesn’t take long to find a Bitcoin Casino in Kenya that supports Bitcoin as the main payment method.
 This allows you to play your favorite casino games whether you have a bank account or not.
 Besides, someone may have a valid motive to keep their favorite pastime activity to themselves for other reasons, and Bitcoin’s built-in privacy lends itself to the occasion nicely.

-In Kenya, Bitcoin has found itself a home.
+Bitcoin has found itself a home in Kenya.
 In the end, the ease and convenience of digital transactions is where the world is headed to.
 Other countries are expected to follow in its footsteps in due time.

 Related Post: Travel Resources.